Properties

 Daily notes > ^daily notes date

-# JSON Properties
+# JSON properties

 While we recommend using YAML to define properties, you can also define properties using JSON: